Getting you on the road!

 - You meet the minimum age requirement.

-- Your eyesight is of the necessary standard.
+- Your eyesight is of the required standard.

-- You can pay by credit or debit card (for online application).
+- You can pay by Mastercard, Visa, Maestro, Electron, Delta or Solo debit or credit card

 - You have a valid UK passport or another formal form of identity.

 - You can provide addresses of where you have lived over the last three years.

 A photo is required for your licence and the DVLA can use your passport photo if you have one.
 If you don't, or you want to use a different one, this will need to be sent to the DVLA separately.